 FAQs

 The bigger cost of the LSAT is usually in test prep materials.
-Some of the best LSAT test prep companies provide comprehensive courses that will prepare you for the exam.
+Some of the best LSAT test prep companies provide comprehensive courses to prepare you for the exam.
 These are worth it for most students and can run from $800-$2,500 or more.

 Where to Take the LSAT